Venustiano Carranza

 Following Huerta's defeat, the victors began conflict amongst themselves.
 Obregón remained loyal to Carranza.
 However, Villa broke with him, aligning with peasant leader Emiliano Zapata.
 Both Zapata and Villa encouraged peasant rebellions in the south and north of Mexico respectively.
 The Constitutionalist Army under Obregón militarily defeated Villa in the north, and fought guerrilla attacks from Zapata and his peasant army in Morelos.
 Carranza's position was secure enough politically and militarily to take power in Mexico City, eventually receiving recognition from the United States.
 The armies of Zapata and Villa formed their own government, the Conventionalists, to oppose Carranza.
 In order to counter their popularity among the peasantry, Carranza and his allies incorporated many of their demands especially around land reform and labor rights into the Mexican Constitution of 1917, which was the world's first constitution to guarantee social rights under the umbrella of constitutional rights.
 Under this new constitution Carranza was elected president that same year.

 The constitution that the revolutionaries drafted and ratified in 1917 now empowered the Mexican state to embark on significant land reform and recognized labor's rights, and curtail the power and influence of the Catholic Church.
 However, Carranza, a conservative liberal, and Mexican nationalist, did not implement these reforms once he assumed office.
 Instead he began focusing on internal security by eliminating his political rivals.
 The Constitutionalists negotiated with Villa to accept the new government in exchange for land and a military pension and Carranza ordered Zapata's assassination in 1919.

 In the 1920 election, in which he could not succeed himself, Carranza attempted to impose a virtually unknown, civilian politician, Ignacio Bonillas, as president of Mexico.
 Sonoran revolutionary generals Álvaro Obregón, Plutarco Elías Calles, and Adolfo de la Huerta, who held significant power, rose up against Carranza under the Plan of Agua Prieta.
 Carranza fled Mexico City, along with thousands of his supporters and with gold of the Mexican treasury, aiming to set up a rival government in Veracruz but he was assassinated in 1920.
 His contributions were not initially acknowledged in Mexico's historical memory, since he was overthrown by his rivals.
 Historical evaluations of his leadership have fluctuated as he has been praised for attempting to bring political stability to Mexico and toppling the dictatorship of Huerta.
-However, he is criticized by some for not enforcing the constitution's social and land reforms.
+However, he is criticized by some for not enforcing the constitution's social and land reforms, as well as for his role in the death of Emiliano Zapata.
 Carranza is buried alongside other prominent revolutionary leaders at the Monument to the Revolution in Mexico City.